Danny Fortson: NBA career

 Fortson averaged only 11 minutes per game for the Mavericks, having to play behind forwards Dirk Nowitzki and Antoine Walker.
 Because of a need for a center who could make a jump shot, the Mavericks swapped Fortson for Calvin Booth with the Sonics in the offseason of 2004.
 Quickly, Fortson was back in the rotation and became a fan favorite in Seattle because of his physical play and rebounding prowess.

 Fortson was a frequent target of foul calls by referees because of his physical play.
 As a result, Fortson registered the second-highest technical foul total among all active players during the 2004–05 season.
-During the 2005–06 season, Fortson's popularity and playing time diminished.
+During the 2005–06 season, Fortson's playing time diminished.

 After returning from a two-game suspension on January 2, 2006, Fortson called NBA senior vice president of basketball operations Stu Jackson a "gangster" for the nearly $200,000 in fines Fortson was docked for his latest transgression with an official.

 Fortson's rights were renounced by the Thunder on December 22, 2009, after not playing in the NBA since 2007.

 Eighteen years after Fortson left UC, he was recognized as one of the greatest players in UC history when he was inducted into the Bearcats’ Hall of Fame on October 29, 2015.
 On May 21, 2016, Fortson was inducted in the Ohio Basketball Hall of Fame.